Bhoot Aaya

 Bhoot Aaya is an Indian drama documentary television series created by Akashdeep Sabir and directed by Ayush Raina for Sony Entertainment Television.
 Its central plot was based on paranormal experiences narrated by the real victims.
 The series was scheduled to telecast on 29 September 2013.
 But it was delayed, the series premiered on 13 October 2013 and ended on 6 April 2014.

 Plot

 Bhoot Aaya attempted to explore the unexplained forces of the dark world and their encounters with humans.
-It is based on human brain psychology; whether the belief in ghosts is innate or not.
-The show depicted real life, spine chilling experiences of ordinary people.
-Each episode of Bhoot Aaya introduced Gaurav Tiwari and other experts from Indian Paranormal Society to explain the reasons behind such unexplained events.
+It was based on human psychology and examined whether belief in ghosts is innate.
+The show depicted real-life, spine-chilling experiences of ordinary people.
+Each episode of Bhoot Aaya featured Gaurav Tiwari and other experts from the Indian Paranormal Society, who explained the reasons behind such unexplained events.